-PLEASE NOTE: The Sir Charles Mackerras Junior Fellowship in Conducting is not auditioning until 2021.
-Applications will be open from early 2021 for entry in September.
+PLEASE NOTE: The Sir Charles Mackerras Junior Fellowship in Conducting is not auditioning for 2021 entry.

 The Sir Charles Mackerras Junior Fellowship in Conducting is designed to enable an aspiring young conductor to bridge the gap between full-time conservatoire-based study and the music profession by providing them with the means and time to develop their professional skills and contacts whilst continuing their development with the support of a Trinity Laban mentor.

 In light of Trinity Laban’s mission to train aspiring musicians for portfolio-based careers, the Mackerras Junior Fellow is likely to have particular interests, which may include Early Music, Church Music, Contemporary Music, Opera, and/or Music Theatre in addition to a good knowledge of, and interest in, orchestral/choral repertoire in general.
 Applicants should expect to contribute to the Conservatoire community as well as pursuing their own career.

 The Sir Charles Mackerras Junior Fellow will be awarded a tax-free bursary of £6,000 to cover their tuition expenses and help defray the cost of living during the academic year of their tenure.
 Normally awarded for one academic year, but with an option for renewal for one further academic year, the Junior Fellowship must be taken up in the year for which it is awarded.

 Who Can Apply